mjh2901/mkdocs_wikidna/docs/000 Non-Network Information/000_cover_page_on.md

 This file is part of Network DNA MKDocs.

- Network DNA MKDocs is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License or (at your option) any later version.
+ Network DNA MKDocs is free software; you can redistribute it and/or modify it under the terms of theThe MIT License (MIT).

  Network DNA MKDocs is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details - "021_GNU General Public License".